This Witcher 3 Build is Patch 1.31 Certified

 Coming up with the best build was a challenging process.
 Who can really say what the best build is?
 Since we all have different definitions of what is “best”.

 It also seems like regardless of where you invest your points, you’ll be over-powering as you level and grow stronger.
 So I had to start from the beginning and rethink my approach to the game and why I played it and enjoyed it so much.

 The challenge of the combat was the biggest factor (Death March).
 The adrenaline rush of difficult enemies was by far the best part, second to the mastery of the basic mechanics and the problem solving & strategy required to take on the more difficult enemies.
 In addition to searching and making the best gear possible.

-Geralt is a predator who prays on other predators..
+Geralt is a hunter who prays on predators..

 High investment in the Sign branch had to be taken off the list.
 It took away the challenge out of the game and was limited by the mechanics, since you can only use one Sign at a time.
 Furthermore, Signs are difficult to control and shift while deep in combat, doing more harm than good at times.

 Combat was in, because it’s the foundational tool of the Witcher and is needed regardless of which Tree you choose to specialise in.
 Plus there is less room for error, in comparison to Signs.

 In real life Martial Arts, efficiency in the use of energy (endurance) is a crucial element to a good fighter/warrior.
 So Geralt needed to maximise on every strike and minimise his exertions in order to meet this demand.
 So the Combat & Alchemy Build was the perfect way to achieve this.

 Not only did he need to hit hard, but he also needed the Damage Over Time benefits of the Combat & Alchemy Tree.
 To make him into the most efficient and effortless fighter, who could strike fast, hard and critically (+DoTs).
 While increasing his survival and ease in defense through the Sign Tree.